SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

   registration info from previous runs or for registration in case those are not found
 * `collector_description`: collector description that will be used for registration
 * `collector_category`: collector category that will be used for registration
+* `collector_fields`: a map of key value pairs that will be used as collector fields that will be used for registration.
+  For more information on this subject please visit[this help document][fields_help]
 * `api_base_url`: base URL that will be used for creating API requests (default: `https://collectors.sumologic.com`)
 * `heartbeat_interval`: interval that will be used for sending heartbeats